ianjennings/java-sms-tutorial/README.md

+# Deprication Notice

+Please refer to [this updated tutorial](https://developers.sinch.com/docs/tutorial-java-send-sms?ref=haxor) to get started with Sinch SMS in Java.

+---

 #Send an SMS in Java

 This tutorial will walk you through building a simple Java SMS project that uses Sinch to send an SMS.
 You can find the finished project on our GitHub at [github.com/sinch/java-sms-tutorial](http://www.github.com/sinch/java-sms-tutorial).